red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/getting-started/hello-world.rst

 - ``user said``: this flow is triggered when the user said something.
 - ``bot say``: this flow instructs the bot to say a specific message.

-The two flows are located in the ``core`` module, included in the Colang Standard Library, which is available by default (similarly to the Python Standard Library).
-The ``import`` statement at the beginning, imports all the flows from the ``core`` module.
+The two flows are located in the ``core`` module, included in the Colang Standard Library, which is available by default (similar to the Python Standard Library).
+The ``import`` statement at the beginning imports all the flows from the ``core`` module.

 .. note::